-Helium is critical for modern living; from MRI machines that diagnose diseases, through to uses in semiconductors and datacentres, vital for AI.
+Helium is critical for modern day living: from MRI machines that diagnose disease, through to uses in semiconductors and datacentres, vital for homeland security and AI.

 Providing critical global solutions